virot/powershellYK/Docs/Commands/Set-YubikeyOTP.md

 ```

 ### -Password
-Static password that will be set
+Static password that will be set.

 ```yaml
 Type: SecureString